sktime/sktime/docs/source/get_involved/governance.rst

    Some changes also require a worked out :ref:`steps`.
 This depends on the type of change, see `decision making process <#Decision-making>`__ above.
--  For a proposed change to be approved via lazy consensus, it needs to approval by at least one core developer (lazy consensus) and no rejection by a core developer (veto right).
+-  For a proposed change to be approved via lazy consensus, it needs to approval by at least one core developer (lazy consensus), no rejection by a core developer (veto right), or be authored by a core developer.
-   The approval required for this condition must be by a core developer different from a proposer.
--  For a proposed change to be rejected via lazy consensus, it needs to receive a rejection by at least one core developer, and no acceptance by a core developer.
+-  For a proposed change to be rejected via lazy consensus, it needs to receive a rejection by at least one core developer, and no acceptance or authorship by a core developer.
 -  Approvals must be in the form of a GitHub PR approval of the PR in question.
    Rejections can be expressed as -1 comments, or any written comments containing "I formally reject" in the PR, in reference to it.